MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/connect-redirect.md

 #### Microsoft Custom Support (Connect Site ID 83)
 Microsoft Custom Support is now hosted on [Microsoft Collaborate](https://aka.ms/collaborate).
 All users that were on Connect should have received instructions on how to access the program.
 If you have any questions or issues, please start with your TAM.

-#### Microsoft Microsoft PlayReady Support
-Microsoft Microsoft PlayReady Support for licensed companies is now hosted on [Microsoft Collaborate](https://aka.ms/collaborate).
-All users that were on Connect should have received instructions by email on how to access the Collaborate Portal.
-If you have any questions or issues, please read the instructions [here](http://test.playready.microsoft.com/Support/HowToUseCollaborate) or email AskDRM@microsoft.com.

 #### Microsoft Dynamics 365 (Connect Site ID 687)
 For Dynamics 365 for Finance and Operations, Business edition and Dynamics NAV please get in touch with dyn365bep@microsoft.com to get onboarded to early engagement programs on Microsoft Collaborate.